Jonkeria: Classification

 About a dozen species have been named, including the type species, J. truculenta.
-At least some of the other species were synonymised by Boonstra 1969, and most of the remaining species were synonymized into J. truculenta in 2024, with some being determined to be nomen dubia Titanosuchidae indet.
+At least some of the other species were synonymised by Boonstra 1969, and most of the remaining species were synonymized into J. truculenta in 2024, with some being determined to be nomina dubia Titanosuchidae indet.

 The cladogram below depicts the results of a phylogenetic analysis of a selection of dinocephalians representing the various recognised subgroups, including Jonkeria, performed by Fraser-King et al. (2019).
 Under their results and systematic terminology, Jonkeria was found to be a tapinocephalian closer to tapinocephalids than are Styracocephalus and Estemmenosuchus.
 The cladogram below is simplified from their full analysis, focused only on the relationships of dinocephalians.